On this page

 - The

-object defines the request matcher.
-In the shown example the rule takes action if the request goes to thehello
+onobject defines the request matcher.
+In the shown example the rule takes action if the request goes to thehellopath.
+Because themethodis not defined, this rules takes action on all request methods.
+(Lines 5-6) - With the

-definition matches the request.
+run.scriptobject (Line 7) you define an action to execute if theondefinition matches the request.
 The script specified will be executed by the default shell.
 Stdout is returned as http response.
-(Lines 8-10) {{ .Input.Params.Name }}
+(Lines 8-10) {{ .Input.Params.Name }}is a template macro.
+HTTPE will replace it by the URL parameterNamebefore execution.
+(Line 9)